Reading/Writing to Cosmos DB with FME

 Concurrent Requests Parameter

-If you are writing more than 20,000 records leave the default concurrent requests set to 4, any higher than this and the API seems to throttle requests causing FME to error.
-If you are writing smaller numbers of features you can play around with increasing this number, it essentially parallelizes the requests.
+If you are writing more than 20,000 records, leave the default concurrent requests set to 4; any higher than this, and the API seems to throttle requests, causing FME to error.
+If you are writing a smaller number of features, you can play around with increasing this number, which essentially parallelizes the requests.

 1579713877576.png